cramis1/Exerclock/README.md

 # Exerclock
 Exercise app for Fitbit OS that includes CGM

-**If you do not know how to load from the developer menu, please look for this app in the fitbit clock face gallery as "Exerclock Exercie with CGM".
-Or click on this link from your phone: [Marclock CGM & Weather](https://gam.fitbit.com/gallery/app/f483f7c4-b592-4760-a50b-234ef75cc912)**
+**Please look for this app in the fitbit clock face gallery as "Exerclock".
+Or click on this link from your phone: [Exerclock](https://gam.fitbit.com/gallery/app/f483f7c4-b592-4760-a50b-234ef75cc912)**

 # Instructions